India Nobody covers India as we do

 Kerala, the South Western state of Indian Peninsula can be rightly called the land of waterbodies with numerous majestic waterfalls and calm backwaters, 34 lakes with sparkling azure and emerald waters, and 49 rain-fed rivers with copious tributaries and distributaries flowing through the land.
-Kerala is a natural paradise for nature admirers and there is no dearth of biodiversity in this state which boosts about not only its waterbodies but also other geographical features like hills, valleys and golden beaches.

 Backwaters: The Backwaters consists of lakes and coves of oceans which straggle out in the land.
 The largest backwater is the Vembanad Lake which stretches out into the Arabian Sea at Cochin Port.
 The other important backwaters are Anjingo, Veli, Edava, Kadinakulam, Madayara, Kayamkulam, Paravoor, Kodungallur, Ashtamudi and Chetwa.

-Lakes: The34 lakes in Keralacan be classified geographically into three categories.
+Lakes: The34 lakes in Kerala can be classified geographically into three categories.
 The first kind moves parallel to the riverbank and is edged by the sandbank.
 The second type has land at its frontage and the third type flows almost at right angles to the bank of the river.
 A large number of these lakes form superb destinations for backwater tours in Kerala.
 The still waters of the serene lakes offer a feeling of tranquility amidst nature and one seems to get lost in the world of his own thoughts.
-The most significant and famous lakes are –
+The most significant and famous lakes are -

-Pookot Lakes - This pristine lake, bounded by gigantic mountains is located at a distance of 3 km from south of Vythiri town..
+kot Lakes - This pristine lake, bounded by gigantic mountains is located at a distance of 3 km from south of Vythiri town..
 Boating in the Pookot Lake is a delightful experience.
 Besides there is also a freshwater aquarium with a large number of multi-colored fish, a children's park and a shopping centre for handiworks and spices.

 River: There are 49 rivers flowing in the state of Kerala, among them 46 flows to the west and the other 3 flow to the east.
 They evolve from Western Ghats and rush towards the west into the Arabian Sea.
 All these rivers are rain-fed, non-perrenial Rivers that are short and are transformed into streams during summer season.
 The most significant rivers from north to south are-